barely-functional-de/SlackademicAdvisor-RAG/README.md

 - Open up **Grafana** on port `3000` and configure it to use the PostgreSQL database.
 The details are provided in the `.env` file.

+- Use the queries in the file [grafana.md](grafana.md) to recreate the Grafana dashboard for LLM-Zoomcamp.

 ## Conclusion